 Poetry

-For about the last decade I have been writing haiku-style poetry.
+For the last fifteen years I have been writing haiku-style poetry.
 It grew out of my interest in Buddhism and Japanese literature and culture.
-These short, often three-line poems, are not illustrations of my visual art, but they are very visual and, as with traditional haiku, are often inspired by the natural world.
+These short, three-line poems, are not illustrations of my visual art, but they are very visual and, as with traditional haiku, are often inspired by the natural world.
 Poetry enables me to record the way I experience the world in a way that is different from the visual medium.
 For more information about my poetry, please go to the POETRY page or read my blog.